Persistence for Circle Valued Maps: Persistence for circle valued maps

 \begin{corollary} $ \dim H_r (X_\theta)=\sum _{B\in \mathcal B_r} n_\theta (B) $ and

-$\dim H_r (X)=\sharp\{B\in \BB_r| {\rm both\ ends\ closed}\} + \sharp\{B\in \BB_{r-1} | {\rm both\ ends\ open}\}. $ \end{corollary}
+$\dim H_r (X)=\#\{B\in \BB_r| \rm{ both\ ends\ closed}\} + \#\{B\in \BB_{r-1} | \rm{ both\ ends\ open}\}. $ \end{corollary}

 Theorem~\ref{T1} is quite intuitive and is in analogy with the derived results for sublevel and level persistence~\cite{CSD09,ZC05}.
 Theorem~\ref{T2} is more subtle.
-Its counterpart for real valued function (Corollary~\ref{C1}) has not yet appeared in the literature.
+Its counterpart for real valued function (Corollary~\ref{C1}) has not yet appeared in the literature though a related result for homology of source space can be derived from extended persistence~\cite{CEH09}.
 The proofs of these results require the definition of the bar codes and Jordan cells which appear in the next section.
-The proofs are sketched in Appendix~\ref{proofs}.
+The proofs are sketched in section \ref {S7}.

 The Questions Q1-Q3 can be answered using the bar codes.
-The question Q4 about returned homology can be answered using the bar codes and Jordan cells.
+The question Q4 about returned homology can be answered using the bar codes and Jordan cells. .1in